On the Capacity of the Discrete Memoryless Broadcast Channel with Feedback: Abstract

 \section{Abstract}

 A coding scheme for the discrete memoryless broadcast channel with \{noiseless, noisy, generalized\} feedback is proposed, and the associated achievable region derived.
-The scheme is based on a block-Markov strategy combining the Marton scheme and a lossy version of the Gray-Wyner scheme with side-information, where in each block the transmitter sends fresh data and update information that allows the receivers to improve the channel outputs observed in the previous block.
-The region is evaluated for two specific broadcast channels : A generalization of Dueck's channel, and a noisy version of Blackwell's channel.
-With noiseless feedback, the region is shown to exceed the corresponding no-feedback capacity region in both cases, and for the former channel also yields the noiseless-feedback capacity region.
-A simple continuity argument verifies an improvement over the no-feedback capacity region for both channels, in the limit of low feedback noise.
+The scheme is based on a block-Markov strategy combining the Marton scheme and a lossy version of the Gray-Wyner scheme with side-information.
+In each block the transmitter sends fresh data and update information that allows the receivers to improve the channel outputs observed in the previous block.
+For a generalization of Dueck's broadcast channel our scheme achieves the noiseless-feedback capacity, which is strictly larger than the no-feedback capacity.
+For a generalization of Blackwell's channel and when the feedback is noiseless our new scheme achieves rate points that are outside the no-feedback capacity region.
+It follows by a simple continuity argument that for both these channels and when the feedback noise is sufficiently low, our scheme improves on the no-feedback capacity even when the feedback is noisy.